waxbetty/Sushi-fork-1/readme.md

 So instead of listening to specific elements, we’ll listen for all click events on the page, and then test to see if the clicked item has a specific name before running the function.

-Start by looking again at the event targets:
+Let's start over again by examining the event targets:

 ```js
 document.addEventListener('click', show);